 The incidence and prevalence of CLI has been difficult to calculate, but based on the assumption that 25% of patients with CLI will require amputation and that roughly 5% of claudicants will progress to CLI, one can estimate anywhere from 300 to 1000 affected patients per million per year.1

-Arteriosclerosis occurs at a much younger age in diabetics with its hallmark ...
+Arteriosclerosis occurs at a much younger age in diabetics with its hallmark involvement of ...